Powerlearnproject/se-assignment-day-2-git-and-github-halima-gonah/README.md

 iv) Improves Project Maintainability:
 It serves as a reference for future maintainers.

 ## Compare and contrast the differences between a public repository and a private repository on GitHub.
-What are the advantages and disadvantages of each, particularly in the context of collaborative projects?
+What are the advantages and disadvantages of each, particularly in the context of collaborative project
- Feature             Public Repository                            Private Repository
-i) Visibility:  	Anyone can view and access.
-Only invited users can access. ii) Collaboration:Open to everyone; anyone can fork and      Limited to selected collaborators. contribute. iii) Security:	  Code is exposed to the public.
-Code remains confidential. iv) Best for:	    Open-source projects, portfolios,          Proprietary projects, sensitive data,
+i)  Public Repository can be viewed and accessed by anyone while in Private Repository only invited users can access. ii) Public Repository is open to everyone; anyone can fork and contribute while Private Repository is Limited to selected collaborators.. iii) In Public Repository, Code is exposed to the public while in  Private Repository, Code remains confidential. iv) Public Repository is best for Open-source projects, portfolios & educational resources while  Private Repository is best for Proprietary projects, sensitive data & internal collaboration
-                  educational resources.	                   internal collaboration.             v) Forking:	      Anyone can fork and modify.
-Only authorized users can create scopies.
+ v) Anyone can fork and modify a Public Repository while Only authorized users can create copies in Private Repository.

 Advantages & Disadvantage
 Public Repository
  Advantages: